hissain/fastrep/README.md

 - **Dark/Light Theme**: Choose your preferred theme or sync with system settings
 - **App Mode**: Launches as a standalone application window for a cleaner experience
 - **AI Summarization**: Automatically summarizes extensive monthly logs into concise bullet points using Cline
+- **Customizable Templates**: Choose from multiple report formats (Classic, Modern, Professional, etc.) to suit your needs
+- **Smart Reminders**: Configure daily desktop notifications to remind you to log your work

 ## Screenshots